TuftsSTOMP/api/README.md

 # api

+This contains all information regarding the stomp material inventory.

 This is the develop branch.

-The api to the stomp inventory
+Please make all changes to this branch. master is the production branch.